 To evaluate syncope and lightheadedness in persons with a non-diagnostic Holter monitor, or in persons whose symptoms occur infrequently (less frequently than daily) such that the arrhythmia is unlikely to be diagnosed by Holter monitoring.

-Aetna considers external loop recorders experimental and investigational for all other indications because their effectiveness for indications other than the ones listed above has not been established.
+Aetna considers external loop recorders experimental and investigational for management of stroke and all other indications because their effectiveness for indications other than the ones listed above has not been established.

 Aetna considers mobile cardiovascular telemetry (MCT) (e.g., CardioNet Mobile Cardiac Outpatient Telemetry (MCOT) Service; Cardiac Telecom and Health Monitoring Services of America’s Telemetry @ Home Service; HEARTLink™ II ECG Arrhythmia Detector and Alarm System by Cardiac Telecom Corporation, and LifeStar ACT by LifeWatch®, Inc., a subsidiary of Card Guard Scientific) medically necessary for evaluation of recurrent unexplained episodes of pre-syncope, syncope, palpitations, or dizziness when both of the following criteria are met: